aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 If you find yourself writing a lot of `shouldComponentUpdate` functions across your project to prevent wasted performance, the reason could be that **states** should be removed from _leaf components_ and be treated as **props**.

-Another symptom is when the logic inside the `shouldComponentUpdate` becomes too big and hard to read.
-This is usually a sign that the component should _pour down_ data as _props_ to less complex ones.
+Another symptom is when the logic inside `shouldComponentUpdate` becomes too big or harder to read.
+This is usually a sign that the component should _pour down_ data to less complex ones.

 ## Wrap-up